Community Dental Support

 Dental services that fall outside the scope of subsidised services

-22. What is the arrangement if the attending registered dentist considers the CDSP Participant needs pre-operative antibiotic prophylaxis?
+22. What is the arrangement if the attending registered dentist considers the CDSP Participant needs medication not for pain relief?

-If under the professional judgement of the attending registered dentist that there is a need of pre-operative antibiotic prophylaxis for any subsidised services for the CDSP Participant, such medication fee shall be settled in the own expense of the CDSP Participant.
+If under the professional judgement of the attending registered dentist that there is a need of medication not for pain relief for the CDSP Participant, such medication fee shall be settled in the own expense of the CDSP Participant.

-23. What is the arrangement if the dentist recommends Scheme Participant to receive dental services that fall outside the scope of subsidised services?
+23. What is the arrangement if the dentist recommends CDSP Participant to receive dental services that fall outside the scope of subsidised services?

 Attending dentists may advice and provide dental services that fall outside the scope of subsidised services per professional judgement.
-The dentists should explain to Scheme Participants that such dental services fall outside the scope of the CDSP, inform Scheme Participants of any fees arising from such items and obtain agreement and consent from Scheme Participants to receive and pay for those services.
-It shall be considered a private arrangement between the NGO dental clinic and the Scheme Participant at the latter’s own expense.
+The dentists should explain to CDSP Participants that such dental services fall outside the scope of the CDSP, inform CDSP Participants of any fees arising from such items and obtain agreement and consent from CDSP Participants to receive and pay for those services.
+It shall be considered a private arrangement between the NGO dental clinic and the CDSP Participant at the latter’s own expense.

 CDSP Administration Fee